Over the years I’ve made a lot of affiliate marketing mistakes. And I’ve watched a lot of others do the same thing…

 For the last year, we’ve worked to improve that (this post is actually part of that strategy), and by updating it and creating ancillary content around that topic – we’ve seen it grow to even more traffic than before.

-Another mistake I’ve related to this I see people make is they create an all-new version of an old post, rather than update an old one.
+Another one of the big affiliate marketing mistakes I’ve seen is when people create an all-new version of a post, rather than update the old one.

 So let’s say I rank for the term “best golf gifts” on my golf niche site.